Hand to Mouth: Living in Bootstrap America: Content

 The book attempts to answer many questions that middle and upper-class people have about the working poor, such as why they eat junk food, have kids, smoke, drink and do drugs.
-Tirado states that all the answers to these questions relate to a simple lack of money—for example, minimum wage and no benefits results in long shifts and constant commuting, which results in fast food consumption being the only viable option.
+Tirado states that all the answers to these questions relate to a simple lack of money—for example, minimum wage and no benefits result in long shifts and constant commuting, which results in fast food consumption being the only viable option.
 Having no time to plan ahead and save money results in a desire to have children now since there will never be a better time.
 Tirado makes no apologies for being a smoker, stating that smoking helps reduce hunger and relieves stress from working exhausting jobs.
-Chapter titles include “You Can’t Pay a Doctor in Chickens Anymore", "I've Got Way Bigger Problems Than a Spinach Salad Can Solve", and "We Do Not Have Babies for Welfare Money".
+Chapter titles include "You Can't Pay a Doctor in Chickens Anymore", "I've Got Way Bigger Problems Than a Spinach Salad Can Solve", and "We Do Not Have Babies for Welfare Money".
 The book ends with an open letter to "rich people" regarding topics such as sex and parenting.